isomerpages/moe-jurongwestpri/pages/Music Programmes.md

 * Classroom percussion instruments e.g. triangle, castanets, shakers, claves etc.
 <br>

 Learn to sing in: unison, canon, solo or in parts, partner songs<br>

-2. Recess Interlude / Active Recess<br>
+**Recess Interlude / Active Recess**<br>

-Performances by students during their own recess timing on volunteer basis.
+Performances by students during their own recess timing on volunteer basis. <br>

 Music instruments with various resources are also placed at designated corner of the school for students to engage in music making on their own.